imjoy-team/imjoy-core/docs/api.md

  * support `base_worker` for specifying a web-worker script for `web-python` plugins.
  * add `api.config` and deprecate constants including `api.WORKSPACE`, `api.TAG`, `api.ENGINE_URL`, `api.FILE_MANAGER_URL`.
  * make the api more consistent for `api.createWindow` and `api.getPlugin`.
 Allowing passing a string to `api.createWindow` and accepting a `config` object for `api.getPlugin`
+ * added `api.loadPlugin` which is currently directly mapped to `api.getPlugin` but will provide better semantic meaning.
+Overall, we have `api.getPlugin` and `api.getWindow` for obtain an existing plugin or window, and we have `api.createWindow` and `api.loadPlugin` for creating a new instance of window or plugin.

 #### api_version: 0.1.7
  * `api.fs` has been deprecated, the browser file system is moved to a separate plugin `BrowserFS`, to use the file system, you can do `const bfs_plugin = await api.getPlugin('BrowserFS'); const bfs = bfs_plugin.fs;`, now `fs` will be equivalent to `api.fs`.
 Notice: the data saved with `api.fs` will not be accessible with the new API, to get access the old data, please change `api_version` in the plugin config to `0.1.6`.